Typical/Default word order in English requires Core Arguments to appear closer to the verb than Oblique Arguments and Adjuncts.

 Barnabas wanted to take John Mark with them, GNB

-These translations sound infinitely better in English (I’m willing to give the KJV the benefit of the doubt that its odd word order could have been felicitous in 1611).
-But not all of them have draw attention to John, called Mark, with an “also” or “too,” loosing the Focused nature of the Direct Object here (the NIrV, GNB, and NCV).
+These translations sound infinitely better in modern English (I’m willing to give the KJV the benefit of the doubt that its odd word order could have been felicitous in 1611).
+But not all of the translations draw attention to John, called Mark, with an “also” or “too,” loosing the focused nature of the Direct Object (the NIrV, GNB, and NCV).

-But this is where I get nitpicky (which is a silly word).
+This is where I get nitpicky (which is a silly word).
 Let’s talk about accuracy/literalness now.
-And this relates to examining why the first group of translations put the prepositional phrase, “with them,” where they did.
+This relates to examining why the first group of translations put the prepositional phrase, “with them,” where they did.
 Here’s the Greek text:

 Βαρναβᾶς δὲ ἐβούλετο συμπαραλαβεῖν καὶ τὸν Ἰωάννην τὸν καλούμενον Μᾶρκον·